b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-Again, remember about proper indexing, and that what you put inside should be compatible with indexing on the left (`myMathGrades[2:3] = [2.0, 2.0, 2.0]` will produce an error).
+Again, remember about proper indexing.
+What you put inside (right side) should be compatible with indexing (left side), e.g `myMathGrades[2:3] = [2.0, 2.0, 2.0]` will produce an error (placing 3 numbers to 2 slots).

 #### Arrays {#sec:julia_arrays}

 A `Vector` is actually a special case of an `Array`, a multidimentional structure that holds data.
 The most familiar (and useful) form of it is a two-dimentional `Array` (also called `Matrix`).
 It has rows and columns.
-Previously I stored my math grades in a vector, but most likely I would like a place to keep my other grades.
+Previously I stored my math grades in a `Vector`, but most likely I would like a place to keep my other grades.
 Here, I create an array that stores my grades from math (column1) and chemistry (column2).

 ```jl